 About Bengaluru Prayana

-Bengaluru Prayana is a community-driven platform focused on urban explorations, guided heritage walks, self-guided trails, and local storytelling.
+Bengaluru Prayana is a storytelling and community-driven platform that focuses on urban explorations, thoughtfully curated heritage walks in Bangalore, self-guided trails, and local narratives rooted in the city’s everyday life.

 For Website Readers

-3. Comprehensive Resource Hub – Access trails, self-guided walk PDFs, and blog posts that help you explore Bengaluru in your own way.
+Access curated trails, self-guided walk guides, and in-depth blog posts that allow you to explore Bengaluru at your own pace.

 Meet Your Hosts